wsustcid/self-driving-car/steering-models/community-models/cg23/README.md

   - https://keras.io/backend/

 # Objective
 The basic goal was to use data collected from Udacity’s Self Driving Car to build a model that would predict the steering angles for the vehicle.
 This problem was well suited for Convolutional Neural Networks (CNNs) that take in the forward facing images from the vehicle and output a steering angle.
-This Challenge can be treated as a classification or regression problem.
-After some initial trials with classification (binning the steering angles into classes), regression proved more successful and easier to implement for me.
-A model's success was measured using the root mean square (RMS) error of the predicted steering versus the actual human steering.
+This Challenge can be treated as a classification or regression problem. ***After some initial trials with classification (binning the steering angles into classes), regression proved more successful and easier to implement for me.*** A model's success was measured using the root mean square (RMS) error of the predicted steering versus the actual human steering.

 # Data
-The data collected from the Udacity car was images (mostly .jpg) from 3 cameras (left, center, right spaced 20 inches apart) and steering angles.
+The data collected from the Udacity car was images (mostly .jpg) from 3 cameras (left, center, right **spaced 20 inches (50.8cm)** apart) and steering angles.

 There are several different data sets, but in the end I only ended up using the final two as some of the camera issues had been worked out by that point.
 The first one (I will refer to as Dataset 1) is a little over an hour of driving from El Camino Real and the second (Dataset 2) is a combination of highway driving and curvy driving over Highway 92 from San Mateo to Half Moon Bay.
 The links to the torrents for the datasets are here:

 - Dataset 1: https://github.com/udacity/self-driving-car/tree/master/datasets
 - Dataset 2: https://github.com/udacity/self-driving-car/tree/master/datasets/CH2  (I would start with this one)